Lattice Size and Generalized Basis Reduction in Dimension 3: Introduction

-Hence $\ls(P)$ is the smallest total degree of a polynomial that $f$ can turn into under such monomial changes of variables.
-This monomial change of variables is a particular case of a birational map of the hypersurface defined by $f=0$ in the algebraic torus $(k\setminus \{0\})^n$.
-Hence $\ls(P)$ provides an upper bound for the lowest total degree of the hypersurface defined by $f=0$ in $(k\setminus \{0\})^n$ under birational equivalence.
-Note that when finding $\lss(P)$, the lattice size of $P$ with respect to the cube, we are minimizing the largest component of all the multi-degrees of the monomials that appear in $f$ over monomial changes of variables.
+This monomial change of variables is a particular case of a birational map of the hypersurface defined by $f=0$ in the algebraic torus $(k\setminus \{0\})^d$.
+Hence $\ls(P)$ provides an upper bound for the lowest total degree of the hypersurface defined by $f=0$ in $(k\setminus \{0\})^d$ under birational equivalence.
+Note that when finding $\lss(P)$, the lattice size of $P$ with respect to the cube, we are minimizing the largest component of all the multi-degrees of the monomials that appear in $f$, over monomial changes of variables.

+Lattice size is also useful when dealing with questions that arise when studying lattice polytopes.
 In \cite{BrownKasp} the lattice size of a lattice polygon with respect to the unit square is used to classify small lattice polygons and corresponding toric codes.
-This notion also appears implicitly in \cite{Arnold} and \cite{LagZieg}.
+This notion also appears implicitly in \cite{Arnold}, \cite{Barany_Pach}, and \cite{LagZieg}.

-In \cite{Schicho} Schicho provided an ``onion skins'' algorithm for mapping a plane lattice polygon $P$ into $l\Sigma$ for a small integer $l$.
-In \cite{CasCools} Castryck and Cools proved that this algorithm computes $\ls(P)$.
-The idea of this algorithm is that when one passes from a lattice polygon $P$ to the convex hull of its interior lattice points, its lattice size $\ls(P)$ drops by 3 unless $P$ belongs to a list of exceptional cases.
-One can then compute $\ls(P)$ by successively peeling off ``onion skins'' of the polygon.
-Castryck and Cools also developed in \cite{CasCools} a similar algorithm for computing $\lss(P)$.

-The downside of the ``onion skins'' algorithm is that it is quite time-consuming and, in particular, requires enumeration of interior lattice points of $P$.
-In this paper we provide a new algorithm for computing $\lss(P)$ for lattice polygons $P$ and then extend our algorithm to 3D lattice polytopes.
-These new algorithms do not require enumeration of lattice points in $P$.
-In \cite{HarSopr} we develop a similar algorithm for computing $\ls(P)$, where $P$ is a lattice polygon.

-Let $\es(P)$ be the smallest $l$ such that $P$ is contained in $l\square$ after a lattice translation.
-Here is our main result for the case of plane polygons. \begin{Th} Let $P\subset\R^2$ be a lattice polygon with $\es(P)=l$.
-If the lattice width of $P$ in the directions $(1,\pm 1)$ is at least $l$, then $\lss(P)=l$.
-Furthermore, the lattice width of $P$ is the smaller of the lattice widths of $P$ in the directions $(1,0)$ and $(0,1)$. \end{Th}

-This result provides a very fast algorithm for computing $\lss(P)$: Start with $P$, find $\es(P)$, check if the lattice width of $P$ in the directions $(1,1)$ and $(1,-1)$ is at least $l$.
-If this is the case, conclude that $\lss(P)=l$.
-If not, we pass to the polygon $AP$, where $A=\left[ \right]$ or $\left[ \right]$, and repeat the algorithm.
-Notice that this algorithm will have at most $\es(P)-1$ steps.

-The idea of our main 3D result, formulated in Theorem~\ref{T:main}, is similar: one needs to check that the lattice width of $P$ in some directions is at least $\es(P)$ in order to conclude that $\lss(P)=\es(P)$, but the situation is more complicated, as the number of directions one needs to check is not constant, in contrast to the plane case.
-As in the plane, this theorem leads to an algorithm for computing $\lss(P)$ and $\w(P)$.

-We also discuss fitting $P$ inside a small axis-parallel rectangle and recover a theorem from~\cite{CasCools} that states that $P\subset \R^2$ can be mapped unimodularly inside the rectangle $[0,\w(P)]\times [0,\lss(P)]$.
-We also prove the generalization of this result for 3D lattice polytopes.